ku-awdc/dairy_vs_beef/README.md

 # dairy_vs_beef
-Repository for supporting code and data for research article
+Repository for supporting code and data for research article.
+Experts’ identifying information (gender, age and years of experience) is not included.